wotakumoe/wotaku/docs/.vitepress/tooltips/nHentai.md

 Most popular.
-Decent UI, but compresses images.
+Decent UI and great search, but compresses images.